seed-labs/seed-emulator/examples/06-mini-internet/README.md

     router.joinNetworkByName('ix{}'.format(exchange))
 ```

-The user AS helper creates a real-world accessible AS in the simulator.
+The user AS helper creates a real-world accessible AS in the emulator.
 It works by utilizing the `Reality` layer.
 It:

 - create an AS with the `createAutonomousSystem` call of the base layer,
 - create a router with the `createRouter` call of the AS object,
 - create a network with the `createNetwork` call of the AS object,
 mark the created network as a direct network with the `addDirect` call of the routing layer, so the router will load the network into FIB (forwarding information base) and send it to BGP peers,
 - connect the router to the created network and internet exchange, with `joinNetwork` and `joinNetworkByName` call of the node class, and
-- enale real-world access using the `enableRealWorldAccess` call of the real-world layer; it creates a real-world accessible OpenVPN and allow users to connect to the simulation directly.
+- enale real-world access using the `enableRealWorldAccess` call of the real-world layer; it creates a real-world accessible OpenVPN and allow users to connect to the emulation directly.

 ### Transit AS creator